codepunter/IMBD-/README.md

 # IMDB

 1) Used imdbPY python package to find movie ID and movie name of top 250 movies on IMDB.
-2) Created dataframe table having Movie ID , Movie name , Rating and Voter as columns and export the dataframe as Output.csv
+2) Created dataframe table having Movie ID, Movie name, Rating and Voter as columns and export the dataframe as Output.csv
 3) Plotted scatter chart where Rating is on X axis and Voter on Y axis then save the chart as Scatterplot.jpg